Rail rolling stock in New South Wales: 1926–1960 Tulloch and Sputnik carriages

 Between 1926 and 1960, a total of 417 motor cars and 417 trailer cars were built by various contractors including Leeds Forge Company, Walsh Island Dockyard, Clyde Engineering, Tulloch Limited and Comeng.
 The pre-war "1927 type" cars were known as the "Standard" cars as they dominated the suburban fleet, and featured First and Second Class travel until 1 January 1940.
 More cars (the majority being trailer cars), were delivered by Tulloch Limited between 1940 and 1957 to cater for system expansion, and to replace many of the decrepit Wooden trailer cars.
 The 80 cars built by Comeng from 1957 to 1960 (40 motor and 40 trailer cars) became known as the Sputnik cars.
 They had 4 single power operated doors on each side and were of spot-welded construction.
 These cars were introduced at the time of electrification extension from Parramatta to Penrith.
 One 8-car set of Tulloch cars was fitted with power-doors and ran from 1956 to 1976 as set F39.
 Between 1968 & 1973, 97 Standard & Tulloch motor-cars were converted from two to four motors on new air-ride bogies for better performance and adhesion, starting with C7500 (ex C3500).
 These single deck electric multiple unit (EMU) sets were the backbone of the Sydney suburban network until the stainless-steel double deck cars of the S (and later C, K & R) sets took over.
 The last of the Sputniks had their final retirement in 1993.
 Many cars were painted blue & white during the PTC years from 1972 onwards, and the last blue & white cars were repainted in 1987.
 Several cars were fitted with Beclawat sliding windows during overhauls as a cost-cutting measure (see photo).
 After 1976, they carried a deep 'Indian Red' livery until their retirement.
 In 1991, one eight-car set H22 was painted in a special livery to promote Taronga Zoo.
-Two power-door W-sets were painted in special liveries for the Zoo (W1) and to mark Sydney's Sesqicentenary (W2).
+Two power-door W-sets were painted in special liveries for the Zoo (W1) and to mark Sydney's Sesquicentenary (W2).
 Many of the motor cars were marshalled with the Tulloch double deck trailer cars (see below) to form 4 or 8 car mixed single and double deck sets.
 In their final years, these cars became associated with the term 'red rattlers' by the State Government and the media, due to the way the windows and window shutters rattled in their frames.
 On 10 June 2016, Preserved cars C7396, T4527, C3218 and C3426 were returned to operational status by Sydney Trains in conjunction with Historic Electric Traction.
 This train set, now known as Red Set F1, operates occasional special passenger trips through Transport Heritage NSW.
 At 90 years of age, Set F1 is now among the oldest fully operating electric train sets in the world.